 Overlooking the scenic Woodlands Waterway, Landry’s Seafood House is a beautiful romantic spot for an anniversary dinner or special occasion.
 It’s also conveniently located near the movie theater, Cynthia Mitchell Pavilion, and The Woodlands Mall, making it the perfect place for a date night.

 It’s a little more expensive than average, but the food is well worth it and they have great service.
 If you like oysters, it’s a great way to start off and if not, try the New Orleans crawfish bread or shrimp en brochette.
 After that, you really can’t go wrong.

 The chef recommendations of stuffed redfish and snapper Hemingway are to die for and are both locally sourced.
 Today’s catch offers all the different types of fish cooked any way you want them.
 If you don’t like seafood, Landry’s chicken fettuccine is one of my favorites.
 It’s not often you can find an “on the water” restaurant this far from the Gulf, but Landry’s is definitely one of the best restaurants in the Woodlands.

 1201 Lake Woodlands Dr. // +1 281-465-8993

 Brio’s Tuscan Grille was always my favorite place for celebrating my birthday.
 It’s less expensive than a fine dining restaurant but with the same flair.

-From all the restaurants in the Woodlands, Brio’s Tuscan Grille is the best Italian restaurant in the Woodlands.
+From all the restaurants in the Woodlands, Brio’s Tuscan Grille is the best Italian spot.
 The shrimp & lobster fettuccine is exquisite and the spaghetti pesto is divine, but my favorite is the pasta al la vodka.
-I love the ricotta filled pasta with a spicy cream sauce.
+I love the ricotta-filled pasta with a spicy cream sauce.
 While all kinds of pasta are usually the same, it’s the sauces that set Brio apart.

 If you like to start with an appetizer, I suggest the lobster ravioli or the spicy shrimp and eggplant.
 They are both delicious.
 While in town, take your special someone to Brio’s and you won’t be disappointed.
 There is also a gluten-free menu for those who desire one.
 Best Woodlands Italian restaurant?
 Brio.